-The CSC is authorized to undertake remedial action to address poor performance in accordance with the Remedial Action Procedures (see illustrative procedures at the end of this Annex).
-The Remedial action Procedures are to be developed and agreed to by the CSC and the IANA Functions Operator post-transition, once the CSC is formed.
+The CSC is authorized to request the IANA Functions Operator to take remedial action to address performanceissues in accordance with agreed Remedial Action Procedures..
+Action

+Any necessary remedial action will be discussed by the IANA Functions Operator and CSC and will lead to an agreed plan for resolving the issues.

+The Remedial Action Procedures should include procedures to escalate issues to the IANA Functions Operator and ICANN management should there be a failure to resolve issues.

-In the event performance issues are not remedied to the satisfaction of the CSC, despite good- faith attempts to do so, the CSC is authorized to escalate the performance issues to the ccNSO and GNSO for consideration.
+In the event performance issues are not remedied to the satisfaction of the CSC, despite good- faith attempts to do so, and following the agreed escalation processesCSC is authorized to escalate the performance issues to the ccNSO and GNSO Councils for consideration.

 The CSC may receive complaints from individual registry operators regarding the performance of the IANA Naming Function; however, the CSC will not become involved in a direct dispute between any registry operator and IANA.

-The CSC will review individual complaints with a view to identifying any patterns of poor performance by the IANA Functions Operator in responding to complaints of a similar nature.
-In
+The CSC will review individual complaints with a view to identifying any evidence of systemic performance issues and, if necessary, will discuss remedial action with the IANA Functions Operator as appropriate.

-1 This Charter is Annex G of the Cross Community Working Group on Naming Related Functions (CWG- Stewardship) Proposal.
-See https://www.icann.org/en/system/files/files/iana-stewardship-transition- proposal-10mar16-en.pdf.

-relation to problem resolution, if CSC determines that remedial action has been exhausted and has not led to necessary improvements, the CSC is authorized to escalate to the PTI Board and further if necessary.

 The CSC will, on an annual basis or as needs demand, conduct a consultation with the IANA Functions Operator, the primary customers of the naming services, and the ICANN community about the performance of the IANA Functions Operator.

 The CSC, in consultation with registry operators, is authorized to discuss with the IANA Functions Operator ways to enhance the provision of IANA’s operational services to meet changing technological environments; as a means to address performance issues; or other unforeseen circumstances.

 In the event it is agreed that a material change in IANA naming services or operations would be beneficial, the CSC reserves the right to call for a community consultation and independent validation, to be convened by the IANA Functions Operator, on the proposed change.
-Any recommended change must be approved by the ccNSO and RySG.
+Any recommended change that does not require a change of contract to the IANA Naming Functions contract must be approved by the ccNSO and RySG.

-The IANA Functions Operator would be responsible for implementing any recommended changes and must ensure that sufficient testing is undertaken to ensure smooth transition and no disruption to service levels.
+The IANA Functions Operator isresponsible for implementing any recommended changes and must ensure that sufficient testing is undertaken to ensure smooth transition and no disruption to service levels.

+To allow the CSC to carry out the work identified above and, in particular, to help develop a cooperative relationship with the IANA Functions Operator, there should be meetings between the CSC and the Board of the IANA Functions Operator as necessary.
+These meetings should, wherever possible, be held at ICANN meetings and might be at the request of either the IANA Functions Operator Board or the CSC.

+The CSC or the IANA Functions Operator can request a review or change to service level targets.
+Any proposed changes to service level targets as a result of the review must be agreed to by the ccNSO and GNSO.

-The CSC will provide a liaison to the IANA Function Review Team and a liaison to any Separation Cross Community Working Group.
+The CSC will develop with the IANA Functions Operator and ICANN a process for timely amendments to the SLEs where such changes are minor and are unlikely to impose additional resource requirements on PTI.The CSC will provide a liaison to the Charter Review Team, IANA Function Review Team and a liaison to any Separation Cross Community Working Group.

 Conflict of Interest

-The ICANN Bylaws make clear that it must apply policies consistently, neutrally, objectively and fairly, without singling any party out for discriminatory treatment; which would require transparent fairness in its dispute resolution processes.
+The ICANN Bylaws make clear that it must apply policies consistently, neutrally, objectively and fairly, without singling any party out for discriminatory treatment,; which would require transparent fairness in its dispute resolution processes.
 Members of the CSC should accordingly disclose any conflicts of interest with a specific complaint or issue under review.